Tips on How to Travel with Back Pain

 Deep Tissue Massages

 Deep tissue massages help relieve back pain the most, but also come with a higher price tag than stretching.
 So I typically have a professional massage if I am in severe pain after a long and uncomfortable flight.
-Since we tend to stay in luxury hotels, I will treat myself to a spa day so that I can continue my trip pain free.
+Since we tend to stay in luxury hotels, I will treat myself to a spa day so that I can continue my trip pain-free.
 I highly recommend this because traveling with back pain is not fun, for anyone.

 In addition to the professional massages, Adam will also do his best to give me deep tissue massages.
 This not only helps keep our wallet a little full, but it also relieves pain on a weekly basis when we travel for long periods of time.
-So have your partner learn a few massaging techniques to relieve back pack when you travel together.
+So have your partner learn a few massaging techniques to relieve back pain when you travel together.
 It saves money, relieves pain and can spice up the romance!
 Or purchase a back massage pillow and pack for your trip.
 I use mine when needed at home and it works wonders.

 Pain Relief Medicine